image

 Car insurance is a contract between the owner of the car and an insurance company that serves to safeguard your vehicle from several unforeseen risks such as loss due to theft, accidents, or natural disasters.

-Insured Declared Value (IDV) in Car Insurance
+Insured Declared Value (IDV) in car insurance

 Key factors that influence your car insurance IDV